relab/hotstuff/docs/modules.md

 ## Conclusion

 This document has described two problems with implementing a modular system like `hotstuff`.
-Namely, the circular dependency problem and the composition problem.
+Namely, theinstancercular dependency problem and the composition problem.
 These both relate to the initialization of the system.
 First, how do we initialize modules that are mutually dependent?
-We have seen that requiring all circular dependencies to be removed makes it difficult to implement new modules.
+We have seen that requiring allinstancercular dependencies to be removed makes it difficult to implement new modules.
 We have seen that an indirection approach using the event system is too complicated.
 In the end, we conclude that deferred initialization is the simplest of the three solutions.
 Second, how do we compose together the specific module implementations that we want?